Kyoto Travel Guide | Explore a City Rich in History and Tradition - GTN MAGAZINE

 Autumn (September-November) - Spectacular Fall Foliage

 Autumn in Kyoto, when temples, shrines, and gardens are adorned with autumn colors, is considered one of the most beautiful seasons.
-Tofuku-ji Temple, Eikando Temple, and Arashiyama are particularly famous for autumn foliage, attracting many tourists.
+Tofuku-ji, Eikando Temple, and Arashiyama are particularly famous for autumn foliage, attracting many tourists.
 Mid to late November is the peak viewing period, though this season is as crowded as cherry blossom season.

 Autumn Highlights: